 - 1. Within Classification 9185, there is a clear line of demarcation between the operations of traveling carnivals and those of circuses.
-In addition, traveling carnival operations appear significantly more hazardous than those of circuses and have significantly higher loss to payroll ratios. - 2.
-Circus employers have similar operations, loss to payroll ratios, and typical causes of injury as employers assigned to Classifications 9154, Theaters not motion picture all employees other than performers and directors of performers including managers, stage hands, box office employees or ushers, and 9156, Theaters dance, opera or theater companies all performers and directors of performers N.O.C. - 3.
+In addition, traveling carnival operations appear significantly more hazardous than those of circuses and have significantly higher loss to payroll ratios. - Circus employers have similar operations, loss to payroll ratios, and typical causes of injury as employers assigned to Classifications 9154, Theaters - not motion picture - all employees other than performers and directors of performers - including managers, stage hands, box office employees or ushers, and 9156, Theaters - dance, opera or theater companies - all performers and directors of performers - N.O.C. - 3.
 Employers operating traveling carnivals share some operational similarities with employers assigned to Classifications 9016(1), Amusement or Recreational Facilities N.O.C. all employees other than those engaged in the operation or maintenance of amusement devices, restaurants or retail stores, and 9180(1), Amusement or Recreational Facilities N.O.C. operation or maintenance of amusement devices including ticket collectors connected therewith; however, the loss to payroll ratios for the traveling carnival subgroup have been significantly higher for more than a decade, and this subgroup has dissimilar typical causes of injury.
 The WCIRB intends to conduct a comprehensive review of Classifications 9016(1) and 9180(1) in the future to further assess similarities in business operations and loss experience between traveling carnivals and aspects of the amusement industry. - 4.
 Removing the circus employer subgroup from Classification 9185 and amending theater Classifications 9154 and 9156 to include circus operations would have minimal impact (less than 1%) on the employers currently assigned to Classifications 9154 and 9156.
 Similarly, no longer including circus employers within the scope of Classification 9185 would have only a modest impact on the carnival subgroup and all other employers that remain in Classification 9185.
 Classification 9185 currently includes standard exception employees, while Classifications 9154 and 9156 do not.
-However, based on feedback from industry representatives and a review of WCIRB inspection reports, it is the WCIRB's understanding that a significant proportion of circus employees would not meet the strict guidelines needed to be classified as standard exception employees.
+However, based on feedback from industry representatives and a review of WCIRB inspection reports, it is the WCIRB's understanding that a significant proportion of circus employees.
 Similarly, while the payroll of performers in Classification 9156 is subject to limitation, that of employees in Classifications 9185 and 9154 is not.
-However, based on feedback from industry representatives and a review of payroll information on WCIRB inspection reports, it is the WCIRB's understanding that very little circus reported payroll would have been limited if a limitation had applied to circuses, and no adjustment to the historical experience or classification relativity for circuses is needed. - 5.
+However, based on feedback from industry representatives and a review of payroll information on WCIRB inspection reports, it is the WCIRB's understanding that a signification reports, it is the WCIRB's not.
+However, based on feedback from industry representatives and a review of payroll information on WCIRB inspection reports, it is the WCIRB's understanding that a significant proportion reports, it is the WCIRB's understanding that a significant portion of circus reported payroll would not have been limited if a limitation had applied to circuses, and no adjustment to the historical experience or classification relativity for circuses is needed. - 5.
 Circus employers currently assigned to Classification 9185 that would be reassigned to Classifications 9154 and 9156 would see a significant reduction in the selected loss to payroll ratio.
 This reduction is consistent with the subgroup's historical loss experience.